Diagnostic path

 c.601C>T (p.Arg201Cys)

-This is the most common GNAS mutation in FD - responsible for about 60% of cases.
-The second is c.601C>A (p.Arg201Ser).
+This is one of the most common GNAS mutations in FD.
+Another frequently reported variant is c.601C>A (p.Arg201Ser).
 Both affect codon 201 of the GNAS gene and lead to constitutive activation of the Gs-alpha protein, resulting in abnormal bone development.

 Where to do the test